SamuelPlentz/quicktext/NEXT.md

-[x] make template manager use files loaded from background [x] replace XUL template manager with HTML template manager [ ] add gallery for attachments, images and text files, which are currently
+[x] make template manager use files loaded from background [x] replace XUL template manager with HTML template manager [x] keyword + special seems to eat the leading space

+[ ] add gallery for attachments, images and text files, which are currently
     references via file system paths, which will not work as a pure webextension

-[x] keyword + special seems to eat the leading space
+[ ] URL prompt for ATTACHMENT=URL and IMAGE=URL variables is currently shown via
+    executeScript/window.prompt() bound to the compose tab.
+Revisit once the Thunderbird team introduces popover support for the entire compose window — a custom WebExtension popup would then be the cleaner solution.